-85 Two simulations, REF and NODIA, were performed with the version 5.3 of the non-hydrostatic mesoscale atmospheric Meso-NH model (Lac et al., 2018) over the domain shown in Fig. 1.
-Both simulations are convection permitting with a grid spacing of 2.5 km horizontally and vertically from 60 m near the surface to 600 m in the upper levels.
+Two simulations, REF (the reference simulation) and NODIA (the sensitivity simulation), were performed with version 5.3 of the non-hydrostatic mesoscale atmospheric Meso-NH model (Lac et al., 2018) over the domain shown in Fig. 1.
+Both simulations are convection permitting, with a grid spacing of 2.5 km horizontally and vertically from 60 m near the surface to 600 m in the upper levels.
 They are run from 00:00 UTC, 2 October 2016 to 12:00 UTC, 3 October with hourly outputs and initial and boundary conditions provided by the ECMWF (European Centre for Medium-Range Weather Forecasts) operational analyses.
-Both simulations share the same parameteriza-

-90 tions, differing only in that the heat exchanges in the cloud microphysical scheme are set to zero in NODIA.
-Note that the other parameterizations (radiation, turbulence, shallow convection) also exchange heat in the atmosphere, but in a negligible way compared to cloud processes.
-The REF simulation is described in Blanchard et al. (2020), where more details are given on the parameterizations as well as on radiative tools used to emulate the RASTA and Meteosat Second Generation satellite (MSG) observations.
-Following Söhne et al. (2008) we compare synthetic and satellite observations to compute the categorical Heidke skill score (HSS), which measures the fraction of correct forecasts after eliminating those that would be correct by chance.
+Both simulations share the same parameterizations, differing only in that the heat exchanges in the cloud microphysical scheme are set to zero in NODIA.
+Note that the other parameterizations (radiation, turbulence and shallow convection) also exchange heat in the atmosphere, but in a negligible way compared to cloud processes.
+The REF simulation is described in Blanchard et al. (2020), where more details are given on the parameterizations and on the radiative tools used to emulate the RASTA and Meteosat Second Generation (MSG) satellite observations.
+Following Söhne et al. (2008), we compare synthetic and satellite observations to compute the categorical Heidke skill score (HSS), which measures the fraction of correct forecasts after eliminating those that would be correct by chance.